abpframework/abp/docs/en/UI/Angular/Component-Replacement.md

 #### Step 1: Create a New Angular Component

-First, you need to create a new Angular component.
 This component should have a 'router-outlet' for dynamic content loading.
 You can create a new component using the Angular CLI.
 Run the following command in your terminal:

 ```bash
 ng generate component new-layout